 Currently, anyone entering, or returning to, Ireland will be required to fill out a Passenger Locator Form.
 Failure to complete this form is an offence and can result in a fine of up for €2,500 or imprisonment for up to 6 months.
-There is also a requirement to show evidence of a negative RT-PCR test that was carried out no more than 72 hours before arrival into Ireland, subject to limited exemptions.
+You must also have valid proof of vaccination or recovery, or present evidence of a negative RT-PCR test taken within 72 hours prior to arrival into Ireland.